MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/cortana-in-teams.md

 - Select the microphone button in the Teams mobile app.

-- Select the microphone button or by simply say "Cortana" in Microsoft Teams Rooms.
+- Select the microphone button or say "Cortana" in Microsoft Teams Rooms.

 - Say "Cortana" on Microsoft Teams display devices.